fernaper/Game-2048-AI/README.md

 ## How to test: ##

 - Execute `python3 Game2048 play`
-- If you want to see more games just change the commando to: `python3 Game2048 play --games=10`
+- If you want to see more games just change the command to: `python3 Game2048 play --games=10`

 ## How to play the game manually: ##